ryanq47/WhisperNet/Documentation/docs/docs/Technical Docs/Server/Plugins/Control Plugins/SimpleC2/Utils/ListenerHandler.md

 - **Usage**:
   This method is a wrapper around the listener's native startup procedures, facilitating the process with additional checks and the integration with the Data Singleton for better management and oversight.

-### `stop(bind_address=None, bind_port=None)`
+### `stop(nickname=None)`

-Stops an HTTP listener identified by its bind address and port.
-This method is a placeholder in the current documentation, indicating future functionality for stopping listeners.
+Stops an HTTP listener based on its nickname.

 - **Parameters**:
-    - `bind_address`: The IP address on which the listener is bound.
-Default is `None`.
-    - `bind_port`: The port number on which the listener is bound.
-Default is `None`.
+    - `nickname` (str): The unique identifier of the listener to stop.
+Defaults to `None`.

 - **Functionality**:
-    1. Checks if a listener with the specified address and port exists within the Data Singleton.
+    1. Retrieves the listener's information from the Data Singleton using the provided nickname.
+    2. Terminates the listener's process using `.terminate()` method, effectively stopping the listener.
+    3. Waits for the process to terminate using `.join()`, ensuring it has been stopped cleanly.
-    2. If found, initiates the shutdown process for the listener and removes it from the Data Singleton.
+    4. Logs the successful shutdown of the listener to the application logs.

-    3. Logs the event of stopping the listener.
+- **Remarks**:
+    - The method uses `.terminate()` for stopping listeners, which is effective but may not allow for graceful shutdown in all cases.
+Future improvements could include a more graceful shutdown mechanism.

+- **Example Usage**:
+    ```python
+    HttpListenerHandler.stop(nickname='MainListener')
+    ```

 ## Example Usage